Multi-Unit Freehold Block Mortgages

 In an HMO property, all kitchens and bathrooms are shared, with each tenant having their own separate bedroom.
 An HMO is classified as a property that is let to three or more people from two or more households.

-A multi-unit freehold block comprises completely separate properties that are let out individually, although held under the same freehold.
+Multi-unit freehold blocks comprise completely separate properties that are let out individually, although held under the same freehold.

 What are the benefits of taking out a multi-unit freehold block mortgage?